-Emmelyn Hernandez is a graduate student at the University of Southern California’s Suzanne Dworak-Peck School of Social Work, with a concentration in Social Change and Innovation.
-Emmelyn graduated from the University of San Francisco where she received a bachelor’s degree in Psychology and a minor in English.
-She is passionate about working with non-profit organizations, serving low-incoming communities, and empowering youths to be our future leaders.
+Emmelyn Hernandez attained her MSW from the University of Southern California’s Suzanne Dworak-Peck School of Social Work, with a concentration in Social Change and Innovation.
+Emmelyn also graduated from the University of San Francisco, where she received a bachelor’s degree in Psychology and a minor in English.
+She is passionate about working with non-profit organizations, serving low-incoming communities, and empowering youth to be our future leaders.
 Her background as a research assistant, working with children living in transitional housing, and mentoring high school students in underserved communities, has led her to pursue a macro-level social work career.
-She is a first-semester intern who is interested in creating awareness of LGBTQ+ youth issues and mental health.
+She was an intern at the SISGI Group Alliance for Positive Youth Development program in 2022 where she created awareness of LGBTQ+ youth issues and mental health.
 Her areas of interest are but are not limited to, mental health advocacy, LGBTQ+ advocacy, and poverty.
 Emmelyn’s goal for the future is to bring about social change to her community and other marginalized communities by providing support, resources, and research-based solutions.

 Author's posts